Maynooth University

-With over 13,000 students enrolled, and over 900 staff from over 20 different countries, it is Ireland's smallest, yet fastest growing, university.
+Over 16,000 students are enrolled in the university, employing over 1,000 staff from over 20 different countries.
 In 2009, Maynooth University was listed as a Top500 university in the Times Higher Education-QS World University Rankings.
-The 2012 QS World University Rankings put MU in the 501–550 bracket worldwide, but most recently, Maynooth University was ranked in the 701–750 bracket in the 2019 QS World University Rankings.
 In 2008, it was named The Sunday Times 'University of the Year'.

-In 2011, Maynooth University became the first and only institution outside of North America to be included in The Princeton Review of Best Colleges.
-It also has the highest proportion of university participation in Ireland of mature students (16%) and access students (22%).
+In the Times Higher Education Young University Rankings 2023, Maynooth University was ranked as the highest placed of Ireland's four universities under 50 years old.

 History

 18th and 19th centuries

 The university and St Patrick's College, Maynooth have a common history from 1795 to 1997.
 The college in Maynooth was established by the government as a college for Catholic lay and ecclesiastical students in 1795.
 The lay college was based from 1802 in Riverstown House on the south campus.
 With the opening of Clongowes Wood, the lay college which had lay trustees was closed in 1817 and it functioned solely as a Catholic seminary for almost 150 years.
 In 1876 the college became a constituent college of the Catholic University of Ireland, and later offered Royal University of Ireland degrees in arts and science.
 The Pontifical Charter was granted to the college in 1896.